 Encourage conversation, Don't lecture.
 Encourage children and teens to share their thoughts and feelings about whatever issue you're discussing.
 Listen and respond thoughtfully to their concerns.
 Avoid questions that have a simple "yes" or "no" answer, to start a meaningful dialogue about addiction, substance use, and gambling.

 Show respect to the child's point of view.
-Acknowledge their feelings in a constructive way, don't respond with anger or judgement.
+Acknowledge their feelings in a constructive way, don't respond with anger or judgment.
 It will make them more likely to listen to and respect your viewpoint.
-Focus efforts on teaching children what to do as opposed to what what not to do.
+Focus efforts on teaching children what to do as opposed to what not to do.

 Don't hide a family history of issues substance use or addiction.
 The truth is important.
 When you feel they're ready, address your family history and experiences with drugs or alcohol.
 It doesn't have to be uncomfortable, drawing from our past experiences can be a powerful teaching moment.